YSdoubleM/Yooninahong/README.md

 ## Notice
 ---

-If you run this project in colab, modify detect.py in line 59 and line 62
+If you run this project in Google Colaboratory, modify detect.py in line 59 and line 62

 ```